varabyte/kobweb/README.md

 We'll talk more about these approaches in the following sections.

 One last note: debugging your page with browser tools may be easier if you lean on stylesheets over inline styles, because it makes your DOM tree easier to look through without all that extra noise.
+As a result, I tend to use `ComponentStyle` quite often.

 ### Modifier